apache/incubator-hugegraph/CONTRIBUTING.md

 #### 3.1 Create a new branch

 Please don't use master branch for development.
-Instead we should create a new branch:
+Instead, we should create a new branch:

 ```shell
 # checkout master branch